quantsingularity/BlockScore/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Next Steps

-1. Install dependencies and set up the development environment.
+1. Install dependencies and set up the development environment
-2. Define smart contract architecture.
+2. Define smart contract architecture for credit data storage
-3. Train AI models on sample datasets.
+3. Train AI models on sample datasets for initial credit scoring
+4. Develop frontend dashboard for credit score visualization
+5. Implement third-party integrations for data sources
+6. Deploy to testnet for beta testing